-All applicants to the Department of African and African American Studies should include with their application a critical or scholarly paper of their most recent work of no longer than 20 pages.
+A writing sample is required as part of the application and should be a critical or scholarly paper of your most recent work and no longer than 20 pages.